uwescience/hackweek-facilitation/docs/opening.md

 # Opening Session

-The purpose of the opening session is to welcome everyone to the event, facilitate group connections, review logistics, provide a roadmap of what to expect, discuss the code of conduct and establish norms of behavior.
+The opening session provides organizers with a unique opportunity to set the overall tone of the event.
+Hackweeks are a relatively new learning model, so participants may arrive on the first day not knowing quite what to expect.
+Careful planning of the open session can help alleviate participant anxiety by establishing a code of conduct and norms of behavior, and setting intentions around building a welcoming learning environment.

+We detail below a variety of topics and activities that can be included in the opening session.
+We have experimented with opening sessions lasting as long as 1.5 hours, and the length will depend on the total number of activities planned.

 ## Icebreaker